-Make sure you have a nice, long description for your app to put it up the market place.
+Make sure your app has a nice, long description to put it up the marketplace.
 This is for your clients and for your app’s ranking.
 You need to invest the time and do this right.

-Where possible, your description should be localized in most common languages such as Chinese, Korean, Spanish or French.
-Google Play has a nice feature (which won’t be available with the new Developer Console update, so hurry up) which will let you do the translation automatically using Google Translate.
-However, some translations do come up weird, so make sure you double check Google’s work.
+Where possible, your description should be localized in the most common languages such as Chinese, Korean, Spanish or French.
+Google Play has a nice feature (which won’t be available with the new Developer Console update, so hurry up) that will let you do the translation automatically using Google Translate.
+However, some translations do come up weird, so make sure you double-check Google’s work.

 Go on the normal Adwords Keyword Tool and search for lateral keywords to use as well.
-Using lateral keywords (the ones suggested by Google after you’ve done your main search) will improve your app’s chance to get into the search results for those main keywords.
+Using lateral keywords (the ones suggested by Google after you’ve done your main search) will improve your app’s chance of getting into the search results for those main keywords.
 You want to create a Goldilocks description: not too much keyword usage, not too long or too short.
 Keep it balanced.

 Declare Required Permissions

-Don’t forget to talk about any permission your app is requesting upon installing.
-The user will see them anyway so it’s better to be honest from the start.
-List all your app’s features, while also being transparent about any monetization modals you have in place.
+Don’t forget to talk about any permission your app requests upon installation.
+The user will see them anyway, so it’s better to be honest from the start.
+List all your app’s features while also being transparent about any monetization models you have in place.

 2. Make a Video

 Making a video for your app is a must.
-If you’re going down this road, I would advise you to hire a professional agency, or a video editing (freelance) plus a voice talent.
-There are even mobile specific video editors, like the guys at Apptamin, who specialize in app videos.
+If you’re going down this road, I would advise you to hire a professional agency, a video editor (freelance), and voice talent.
+There are even mobile-specific video editors, like the guys at Apptamin, who specialize in app videos.

 3. CPI Burst Campaigns

 Most of the traffic from searches on both Google Play and the App Store will go only as far as the 50th app in the list.
 Naturally, developers strive to make their app reach the highest spot.
-One tactic is by making use of a CPI (Cost-Per-Install) Campaign via different advertisers.
+One tactic is to make use of a CPI (Cost-Per-Install) Campaign via different advertisers.

 4. Limited Discounts